-Well, we don’t blame you.
-There are at least 23 different backpack types (that we found,) each one intended for a slightly different purpose.
+Looking for a new backpack, but donโt know which type to choose?
+Well, we donโt blame you.
+There are at least 23 different backpack types, each one intended for a slightly different purpose.

-That’s why in this article, we’ll give you a short description of all backpack types, so you can find out which one is right for you.
+Thatโs why in this article, weโll give you a short description of all backpack types, so you can find out which one is right for you.
 We divided them into five main groups: everyday backpacks, travel backpacks, hiking/camping backpacks, sporting backpacks, and multi-purpose backpacks.

 Everyday Backpacks

-Traditional College Daypacks
+1. Traditional College (School) Daypacks

 Key Features: |